NETCONF Operation Steps

 Firstly, the Session is Established with the

-<hello> messages.
-Both NETCONF Client and NETCONF Server send <hello> message with their capabilities, what operations they support.
+messages.
+Both NETCONF Client and NETCONF Server send

 After Session Establishment, Operation Request and Reply messages are sent.
 These messages are for specific operations.
-Here, the messages used for Operation Request is send with
+Here, the message used for Operation Request is send with

 NETCONF Messages